 In fact, part of the original competition rules was for the winning structure to be easily dismantled.
 But as it provided a great radio antenna it was allowed to remain standing after the permit's expiration.

 3. Over 250 million people visited the Eiffel Tower

-In 2015, The Eiffel Tower was the world's most popular paid monument.
+In 2019, The Eiffel Tower was one of the world's most popular paid monuments.

-It is estimated that around 250 million people have visited the Eiffel Tower since it officially opened in 1889.
+Others have estimated that almost 300 million people have visited the Eiffel Tower since it officially opened in 1889.